All About the Different Types of Plantation Shutters

 Composite plantation shutters – sometimes called engineerd wood, fake wood or faux wood – are made of engineered wood, which is MDF wrapped in a vinyl or PVC coating.
 They are very sturdy, while also being weather and humidity resistant.
 They offer an affordable alternative to wood shutters.

 Double doors open to a spa-worthy bathroom.
-A contemporary soaker tub takes center stage and is flanked by windows with plantation shutters that allow a lot of natural light in the room.
+A contemporary soaker tub takes center stage and is flanked by windows with wood shutters that allow a lot of natural light in the room.

 Clifford M. Scholz Architects